Ismail Hasan Metareum: Early life

-In the Muslim Student's Association (HMI)
+In the Muslim Students' Association (HMI)

 Ismail became a student in the Law Faculty of the University of Indonesia in 1952.
-As a student previously active in Islamic youth movements, Ismail was interested in the Muslim Student's Association (HMI), which was one of the largest Muslim youth movements at the time.
+As a student previously active in Islamic youth movements, Ismail was interested in the Muslim Students' Association (HMI), which was one of the largest Muslim youth movements at the time.

 He initially rejected the offer to enter the association, believing the chairman of HMI, Dahlan Ranumihardjo, to be aligned with Sukarno.
 Ranumihardjo had invited Sukarno to speak about the vision of Indonesia and the state of Islam.
 In his speech, Sukarno affronted the Islamic leaders of Masyumi, which Sukarno would later dissolve in 1960.
 Due to this incident, Ismail considered HMI as more oriented to nationalism than to Islam.
 However, after clarification from Dahlan, Ismail joined HMI.
 Two years into his membership, Ismail was chosen as the Vice Chairman of the branch in Jakarta.
 A year later, he was chosen as the vice chairman of HMI for the 1955–1957 term, and later as the chairman of the organization until 1960.

 During Ismail's tenure as the chairman of HMI, Sukarno pushed his ideology of Nasakom, supporting communism.
 In response, HMI united with other Islamic organizations to counter communist ideology in Indonesia, creating the Union of Indonesian Islamic Youth Organizations.
 To align views of Islam against communism, Ismail was asked by the then Minister of Religion, Wahid Hasyim, to read out a statement rejecting communism in Islam.